lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 * Table of Contents
 {:toc}

-The code presented here can also be found on Github: <https://github.com/lipanski/ruby-dockerfile-example>.
+The code presented here can also be found at <https://github.com/lipanski/ruby-dockerfile-example>.

 Let's begin: